MicheleMancini01/My-portfolio/README.md

 # Test Project

 ## Descrizione del Progetto
-This is just a projet that I use to make some tests inside Gitup. it is not relevant for job interwies.
+This is just a projet that I use to make some tests inside Gitub.
+It is not relevant for job interwies.

 ## Tecnologie Utilizzate
 - HTML5